Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-examples/cowsay-mumbai.md

 ---
-description: A cowsay job on Sepolia
+description: A cowsay job on Mumbai
 ---
-# Hello (cow) World! on Sepolia Network
+# Hello (cow) World! on Mumbai Network

 ## Getting LilyPad Tokens

 To acquire LilyPad tokens, follow these steps:

-1. Visit the Lilypad Faucet at [here](http://sepolia-faucet.lilypad.tech:8081/)
+1. Visit the Lilypad Faucet at [here](http://mumbai-faucet.lilypad.tech:8081/)
 2. Enter your wallet address.
 3. Receive some LP tokens.